 Mergers and Acquisitions features specific themes – each curated by a guest editor.
 The podcast explores these themes with guests from multiple disciplines and geographies.

-Season 1 ran in 2021-2022, beginning with Aneil Tripathy’s exploration of climate change.
-Cindy Isenhour and her guests focused on the economics of waste and discards.
-Ipshita Ghosh drew upon her work on entrepreneurship to focus on enterprise.
-Rounding out season 1, Kelly McKowen featured discussions about unemployment, and Jenny Huberman curated a collection on digital capitalism.
+Season 1 ran in 2021-2022, beginning with Aneil Tripathy’s exploration of Climate Change.
+Cindy Isenhour and her guests focused on the economics of Waste and Discards.
+Ipshita Ghosh drew upon her work on entrepreneurship to focus on Enterprise.
+Rounding out season 1, Kelly McKowen featured discussions about Unemployment, and Jenny Huberman curated a collection on Digital Capitalism.

-Season 2 ran in 2022-2023 beginning with “Economic Anthropology, Otherwise” curated by Tanya Matthan, focusing on how economic anthropology might be practiced in more politically relevant ways.
-The second collection focused on “Ethnographies of White-collar Workers in East Asia.”
+Season 2 ran in 2022-2023 beginning with Economic Anthropology, Otherwise curated by Tanya Matthan, focusing on how economic anthropology might be practiced in more politically relevant ways.
+The second collection focused on Ethnographies of White-collar Workers in East Asia.
 Xinyan Peng and her guests dove into cultures of management to explore the intersection of political economy and personal life.
-Sandy Smith-Nonini’s collection, “Energy Permacrisis” explored the complex factors that contribute to the current crises and the possibility of energy justice reform.
-Finally, William Stafford and guests explore the shape, limits and nature of the ‘economic’ as a methodological orientation in a series entitled “Exploring the ‘Economic’”.
+Sandy Smith-Nonini’s collection, Energy Permacrisis explored the complex factors that contribute to the current crises and the possibility of energy justice reform.